 Reset U is a digital wellbeing app designed specifically for people working in policing.
 It focuses on practical support for sleep, fatigue and recovery - the areas we know have the biggest impact on health, performance and long-term wellbeing.

-What Reset U is
+What is Reset U?

 It has been developed with officers and staff and reflects the realities of policing - whether that’s shift work, high workload, sustained pressure or exposure to difficult incidents.